jehicken/LevelSets.jl/README.md

 This package implements the level-set formula described in Hicken J. and Kaur S., "_An Explicit Level-Set Formula to Approximate Geometries_," Proceedings of the AIAA 2022 SciTech Forum.
 Please see the paper for further details.

+This is an unregistered package, so you will need to follow [these steps](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages) from the Julia documentation to add `LevelSets.jl`.

-The tests in `test/runtestss.jl` offer some examples of how to use the package; however, the following module provides a model application to the ellipsoid.
+The tests in `test/runtestss.jl` offer some examples of how to use the package.
+The following module provides a model application to the ellipsoid that might be helpful.
 You will need the `WriteVTK` and `PyPlot` packages to run the functions in this example.

 ```julia
 module Ellipsoid